TerranMechworks/ZipperFixup/README.md

 ## License

 ZipperFixup is GPLv3 licensed.
-Please see `LICENSE.txt`.
+Please see `LICENSE`.